-UT Tyler Undergraduate Nursing
+UT Tyler School of Nursing

-Bachelor of Science in Nursing
+Bachelor of Science in Nursing -- Traditional BSN Track

 The School of Nursing offers the Bachelor of Science in Nursing (BSN) degree.
-Upon successful completion of the BSN curriculum at the Tyler, Longview, or Palestine campus, graduates are eligible to take the National Council Licensure Examination for Registered Nursing (NCLEX-RN).
+Upon successful completion of the BSN curriculum at the Tyler, Longview, or Palestine campus, graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 The University of Texas at Tyler School of Nursing prepares graduates to meet health care needs as generalists.